-was the first place in Bermuda where in 1609 British colonists landed
+was from this place in Bermuda that in 1611 those same British colonists landed

-Thanks entirely to a British Government (not Bermuda Government or Bermuda Tourism) initiative, because the United Kingdom, not Bermuda, is a member of UNESCO, on November 30, 2000 it became one of the now 900-plus World Heritage properties (the list increases each year) in 142 countries on the UNESCO list - see http://whc.unesco.org/en/list.
-Briton Frank Lawrie, on behalf of a British committee in the United Kingdom that makes recommendations for nomination for UNESCO World Heritage status, had earlier visited many occasions to go through a UK shortlist and help get the town formally nominated by Britain as a UNESCO World Heritage site.
-He was then a senior United Kingdom civil servant with Historic Scotland.
-Thus, on the UNESCO country-by-country listing, it is not shown under "Bermuda" but as one of the World Heritage sites of the United Kingdom of Great Britain and Northern Ireland.
-See it there under the UK as the Historic Town of St. George's and Related Fortifications.
-In the past, and on other websites and in other guidebooks relating to Bermuda, there have been misunderstandings relating to Britain's involvement.
-This should clarify matters.
-There have also been misunderstandings re what constitutes a World Heritage site.
+What constitutes a World Heritage site?
 It is not a country but a specific place or places within a country that make them historically, culturally and in specific other respects unique.
 This is why some countries have more than one UNESCO World Heritage sites.
 Italy, for example, has 47; Spain has 43; China has 41; the UK, including Bermuda and other British Overseas Territories has 28, the same as India; the USA has 21, etc).
 As Bermuda is so small (only 21 square miles or 58 square kilometers in total size) compared to these countries and with her former colonial historical and cultural uniqueness already recognized by UNESCO through Britain, it is unlikely there will be any further World Heritage Site additions in Bermuda in the foreseeable future.
 Until 2011, UNESCO was funded principally by the USA.

 On April 26, 2001 The Princess Royal, Princess Anne, was present in the Old Town, with appropriate formalities and other dignitaries, to mark its World Heritage accreditation.
 These UNESCO sites are deemed important for all humanity rather than just the host nation or island or nation nominating another as happened in this case when Britain recommended its oldest British Overseas Territory, Bermuda.
 One of the criteria for inclusion on UNESCO's list (with Britain being a UNESCO member, Bermuda is not) is "to represent a masterpiece of human genius."
 In this case, the genius was the ability of the British ship Sea Venture to reach Bermuda in 1609 albeit by accident not intent under the leadership of British Royal Navy Admiral Sir George Somers and to establish Bermuda as a British Colony with its first settlers all from Britain.

-On April 1, 2011, with the enactment of Bermuda's new Municipalities Act 2011 to replace the Municipalities act 1923 which it deemed out-of-date and no longer relevant, the Bermuda Government took from the St. George's municipality the Corporation of St. George the collection of all wharfage fees, earlier a major source of income for the Corporation.
-Government gave the Corporation of St. George, $700,000 to compensate for some of the fees it can no longer collect.
+On April 1, 2011, Bermuda's Municipalities Act 2011 replaced the earlier Municipalities act 1923.
 Since April 1, 2011, all residents on the electoral register of the town have the right to vote.
 Earlier, only town businesses and their owners could vote.
 The change meant that the Parliamentary Election Act now applies to municipal elections as well, run in the same way as national elections.
 Anyone ordinarily resident in this municipal area is allowed to vote and electors' names are taken from the annual Parliamentary Register, compiled every June.

 This ancient town began three years after Bermuda was founded in 1609 - by accident- as a British colony in 1609.
 Nine ships left England under the overall personal command of Royal Navy hero Admiral Sir George Somers.
 He was born and bred in Lyme Regis, the lovely historic town in Dorset, England from where Bermuda's History began.
 Lyme Regis has a special section on this unique chapter of Bermuda's earliest colonization history.
 It can be found at "Lyme Regis and Bermuda."